Last Updated on June 24, 2022 by Luke Feldbrugge

 - USDA Loan: 640 or higher

-- FHA Loan: 580 or higher (scores of 500-579 are possible but unlikely)
+- FHA Loan: 580 or higher (scores of 500-579 are possible but less likely)

 It’s important to note the credit standards listed above are generally considered the minimum for securing a home loan.
 The better your credit score, the better interest rate you will receive on your mortgage, saving you money in the long run.
 Here is the general impact of credit scores on mortgage interest rates: